Ramnathi: History

 The original temple of Ramnathi in Goa, was located in Loutolim in salcette (सष्टी), Goa.
-The Idol of Ramnathi was shifted to the present site in the 16th century to prevent its destruction by the then Portuguese authorities.
+The Idol of Ramnathi was shifted to the present site in the 16th century to prevent its destruction by the then Portuguese colonizers.
 In May 2011, the Ramnathi temple completed 450 years at its present location.

 Deities

 The chief deity of the temple is Ramnath.
 Since Ramnath is the chief deity, the temple came to be known as Ramnathi.
 The name Ram-Nath equals Lord of Rama i.e. Shiva.
 In addition the temple has the idols of the Goddess Shanteri (Shantadurga) from Rivona and the Goddess Kamakshi from Loutolim.
 There is an idol of Shree Lakshmi Narayan Shree Siddhinath (Ganesh), Shree Betal and Shree Kaalbhairav.
 This completes the Ramnathi Panchayatna.

 Kulavis

 The kulavis or associated families had migrated out of Salsette due to religious persecution and now dwell all along the western coast of India.
 A large number of the kulavis live in Goa, Mumbai, coastal Karnataka, Kerala and abroad.
 The tradition of coming to the temple after a major family event continues.